-HVR offers a wide variety of integration capabilities, including cloud, data lake, and real-time data integration, database and file replication, and database migration.
+HVR offers a variety of integration types, including cloud, data lake and real-time integration, database and file replication, and database migration.
 The company allows organizations to move data bi-directionally between on-prem solutions and the cloud.
-Real-time data movement continuously analyzes changes in data generated by transactional systems, machines, sensors, mobile devices, and websites.
+Real-time data movement continuously analyzes changes in data generated by transactional systems, machines, sensors, mobile devices and websites.
 Its latest release features Insights, a new, intuitive graphical interface for monitoring data integration performance.

 TMMData‘s Foundation platform for data integration, preparation, and management can be deployed on-prem, in the cloud, or as a hybrid model.
 The tool allows for self-service data integration, transformation, and delivery via direct inputs from online/offline and internal/external sources.
 Users can also schedule automated cleansing and transformation processes.
 TMMData was named a representative provider Gartner’s 2018 Market Guide for Data Preparation.